 There was something magical about the ropeway.
-A continuous stream of buckets gliding across the landscape, sliding against those imperial towers, over rugged hills, atop deep gullies, above sheep grazing in paddocks or a plough turning the soil.
+A continuous stream of buckets gliding across the landscape, sliding against imperial towers, over rugged hills and deep gullies, above sheep grazing in paddocks or a plough turning the soil.
 Bucket after bucket.
 One line carrying limestone, the essential raw material for cement making, from the quarry to the works; another line of empties returning.

 The ropeway was a showpiece for the cement industry, on view from many parts of the town; on entering or leaving; by road or train.
 While the cement works was hunkered beneath the mountain, a secretive and mysterious mass of buildings, noise and smoke, the ropeway was out there, showing off product and industry.

 Now the ropeway is gone.
 I’m sad.
 Terry’s sad.
 At the time of closure, he suggested it could be remodelled as a tourist experience.
 Get a big paint company like Dulux, he said, to promote their paints.
 Imagine bright coloured buckets of visitors gliding across that landscape.
 Better than hot air ballooning, probably safer.
 But no chance now.

 I was surprised to discover, that during the life of the cement works, there was not just one ropeway but three.
 The first one took about six months to erect in 1915, though there isn’t a great deal of information about it.
 The Mudgee Guardian reported at the time that it ran for about three miles and could carry a ton and a half of limestone per minute at a cost of twopence per ton per mile – all of which makes little sense to me, but some of you will be able to process that.
 You might ask, as others did at that time, why a ropeway, not a tramway.
 The answer is in the terrain – too precipitous, a one-in-three gradient in parts.